yyc12345/BallanceBlenderHelper/README.md

 This plugin contain various aspect of Ballance mapping.
 However, if some features can be easily gotten from other Blender plugin, this plugin will not provide them duplicatedly.
 We highly recommend that use this plugin with following plugins.

 * [BenjaminSauder/SimpleLattice](https://github.com/BenjaminSauder/SimpleLattice): Create lattice quickly to transform object.
-* [egtwobits/Mesh Align Plus](https://github.com/egtwobits/mesh_mesh_align_plus): Provide powerful align functions which far beyond vanilla Blender align function.
+* [JulienHeijmans/quicksnap](https://github.com/JulienHeijmans/quicksnap): Provide powerful align functions which far beyond vanilla Blender align function.

 ## Technical Infomation